leongjs98/aoc-2024/README.md

 i.e. vertical, forward slash, backward slash -> horizontal

-then tried searching words using regex regex was easy but the transposing was not
+then tried searching words using regex

+regex was easy but the transposing was not

 ### Puzzle 2
 Easier to search for 'A' to find the crossing 'M' and 'S'

+## Day 5 skills
+- using golang map for faster rules search
+    - didn't have to convert them to int but did it anyway

+- Bubble Sort to correct the updates in part 2 (had a brain fart and couldn't do it)